nhuquynhle22/Crime_Rates_vs_City_Budgets/README.md

 Questions we hope to answer with the data
 - Is there a correlation among victim demographics and police crimes?
-- The demographics of arrests made by police
+- What are the demographics of arrests made by police?
-- City budgets/government police funding and money going into police training
+- Does the city budgets/government police funding have a relationship with poverty level?

 References